simgrid/simgrid/docs/source/Introduction.rst

 `Network Architecture <http://dx.doi.org/10.1109/TPDS.2016.2613043>`_,
 `Fog Computing <http://ieeexplore.ieee.org/document/7946412/>`_, or `Batch Scheduling <https://hal.archives-ouvertes.fr/hal-01333471>`_.
+See the `usages page <https://simgrid.org/usages.html>`_ for a searchable, up-to-date list of the (over 706) publications that use SimGrid as a scientific instrument.
+Each of the listed papers was manually verified.

 If your platform description is accurate enough (see `here <http://hal.inria.fr/hal-00907887>`_ or